valerino/fronTEENd/README.md

 What is it ?
 ------------
-A simple and lightweight generic emulator fronteend without the usual bloat, fully configurable through JSON and quickly hacked-up in a bunch of days.
+A simple and lightweight generic emulator frontend without the usual bloat, fully configurable through JSON and quickly hacked-up in a bunch of days.

 Screenshots
 -----------